tsimeonov/Computer-Science/Node JS Guide/3. Developing Your First Application/notes.md

 - `sloppy` - The REPL is set to nonstrict mode.
 - `strict` - The strick value activates the strict mode.
+- `magic` - The value is now deprecated ans is used as an allias of sloppy.